menu Home About Us Sponsors Outreach Artists Events Performances Workshops Choreography Submissions

 Photo by Kiesha Stephens

-Jon Lehrer Dance Company (JLDC) began in 2007 in Buffalo, NY and has already received critical acclaim nationally and internationally.
+Jon Lehrer Dance Company (JLDC) began in 2007 in Buffalo, NY and has received critical acclaim nationally and internationally.
 Jon moved the company to his hometown of NYC in 2019, where they have become a vibrant addition to the city’s dance community.
 Under Jon Lehrer’s artistic direction, the company showcases his unique choreography and definitive style.
-His extensive background in both the modern and jazz dance idioms fosters choreography that is organic, athletic, artistic, and often humorous, reflecting life experience and the human condition.
+His extensive background in both the modern and jazz dance idioms fosters choreography that is organic, athletic, artistic, entertaining, and often humorous, reflecting human experiences.

 JLDC’s expressive style is based on three main elements of movement - Circularity, 3-Dimensionality, and Momentum - which combine to create a form that is best described as “Organically Athletic”.
 With creativity, athleticism, and the ability to make new and innovative modern and jazz dance accessible to all audiences, the company has made quite a name for themselves in the dance world.
 Striking the elusive balance between art and entertainment, JLDC showcases a dynamic, fun, and distinctive style which fuses jazz and modern dance, creating a true spectacle onstage which can be enjoyed by dance experts and novices alike.